MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 ![lift-off screen shot](/assets/images/liftoff-new1.png)

-Under the tab 'Extensions', select 'Controllers' for controller support.
+Under the tab 'Extensions', select 'Controllers' for controller support (we will get back to that in Step 16).

 Under 'Templates' select 'Game'.
 This will make it easy to switch between different screens in our game, for example a menu screen and a game screen.

 Go to the 'Third party' tab and select 'ControllerMapping' and 'ControllerScene2D' for more controller support.
 Scroll down and select 'gdx-gltf' which we'll use to import 3d models and for Physics Based Rendering.

 On the last tab, select the latest LibGDX version.
+It is recommended to choose Java version 21.
 Select 'Add GUI assets' in case we'll need some GUI elements and 'Add README'.

 Fill in the directory for the project.
 You can either create an empty folder first and then navigate to it using the 'Browse' icon, or type in a name for the folder and press the 'Create Folder' button.